beacon-biosignals/StableHashTraits.jl/README.md

 This context is then passed to both `hash_method` and `StableHashTraits.write` (the latter is the method called for `WriteHash`, and falls back to `Base.write`).
-Because of the way the default context (`HashVersion{1}`) is defined, you normally don't have to include this context as an argument when you define a method of `hash_context` or `write` because there are appropriate fallback methods.
+Because of the way the root contexts (`HashVersion{1}` and `HashVersion{2}`) are defined, you normally don't have to include this context as an argument when you define a method of `hash_context` or `write` because there are appropriate fallback methods.

 When you define a hash context it should normally accept a parent context that serves as a fallback, and return it in an implementation of the method `StableHashTraits.parent_context`.

-For example, here is how we could write a context that treats all named tuples with the same keys as equivalent.
+As an example, here is how we could write a context that treats all named tuples with the same keys as equivalent.

 ```julia
 struct NamedTuplesEq{T}